 The week he died, I barricaded myself in my apartment, rolling around in my grief.
 I don’t remember what I ate.
 I don’t remember what I did.
 I remember attempting to plow through my readings.
 I remember seriously considering jumping onto the train tracks at Wellesley Station, and to be honest, up until quite recently it was constantly in the back of my mind.
 The week he died, I didn’t wash my hair for seven days; when I finally did because I had to attend classes, my hair was so thick with grease I had to shampoo twice before I got a lather.

 I remember Mikaius practically living at my place – washing my dishes, doing my laundry, keeping me company.
 I remember Yvonne sending me an entire package of chocolate from Berlin – “to help fight the Dementors,” she wrote, in a card so full of kindness and love my heart broke even more.
 I remember friends sending me messages – and I remember vividly how it felt to not want to be physically touched and to not want to see anybody, but to feel secure in the knowledge that if I wanted company, I only needed to call.
 If you were one of the people who sent me love and light, I want you to know that I screencapped your message.
 They’re all in a folder buried somewhere deep in my phone, little flotation devices that I hold on to whenever I feel like drowning.

-I feel so cheated, I honestly do.
+I feel so cheated.
 I feel cheated of a future we were supposed to have with him: all the missed birthdays, the graduations, long summer days roadtripping to one of the many apple orchards and pumpkin patches within an hour or two of the city.
-I miss him, painfully so.
-I still instinctively scan the parking lot for his damn Jeep whenever I’m at Mom’s.
+I miss him.
+I still instinctively scan the parking lot for his vehicle whenever I’m at Mom’s.

 All this to say that I wish he was still here, and there’s a lot I would give up in a heartbeat to have him back.